-• Do not use Application Security Manager
+· No, do not use Application Security Manager

-Select this option if you do not want to enable BIG-IP ASM at this time.
-You can always re-enter the template at a later date to enable BIG-IP ASM.
+Select this option if you do not want to deploy BIG-IP ASM as a part of this configuration at this time.
+You can always re-enter the template at a later date and enable ASM.
+Continue with Advanced Firewall Manager (BIG-IP AFM) on page 21.